mfail792/Basics/README.md

 # Basics 1.1
-Refreshing on some basic concepts.
+Refreshing on some basic HTML concepts.